Manage access to Microsoft 365 Defender with Azure Active Directory global roles

-Custom role access is a new capability in Microsoft 365 Defender and allows you to manage access to specific data, tasks, and capabilities in Microsoft 365 Defender.
+Custom role access is a capability in Microsoft 365 Defender that allows you to manage access to specific data, tasks, and capabilities in Microsoft 365 Defender.
 Custom roles offer more control than global Azure AD roles, providing users only the access they need with the least-permissive roles necessary.
 Custom roles can be created in addition to global Azure AD roles.
 Learn more about custom roles.

 This article applies only to managing global Azure Active Directory roles.
 For more information about using custom role-based access control, see Custom roles for role-based access control

 Access to specific functionality is determined by your Azure AD role.
 Contact a global administrator if you need access to specific functionality that requires you or your user group be assigned a new role.

 Automated investigation and remediation can take action on emails, forwarding rules, files, persistence mechanisms, and other artifacts found during investigations.
 To approve or reject pending actions that require explicit approval, you must have certain roles assigned in Microsoft 365.
 To learn more, see Action center permissions.